consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 ### Icon for Reload Notification
 Since 2020.1, the icon for reload notification can be specified per external system.
-Implement `ExternalSystemIconProvider` and register via `com.intellij.externalIconProvider` extension point in `plugin.xml`.
+Implement `ExternalSystemIconProvider` and register via `consulo.externalIconProvider` extension point in `plugin.xml`.
 Alternatively, set `reloadIcon` field external system implements `ExternalSystemIconProvider` directly.

 ## Settings

-The general idea is that all external system settings controls are represented by implementations of [`ExternalSystemSettingsControl`](upsource:///platform/external-system-impl/src/com/intellij/openapi/externalSystem/util/ExternalSystemSettingsControl.java) interface.
+The general idea is that all external system settings controls are represented by implementations of `ExternalSystemSettingsControl` interface.
 There are also external system project-local settings and global external system settings.
 So, basically particular external system settings UI looks as below:

 ![Configurable](/reference_guide/img/configurable.png)

-It's recommended to extend from [`AbstractExternalProjectSettingsControl`](upsource:///platform/external-system-impl/src/com/intellij/openapi/externalSystem/service/settings/AbstractExternalProjectSettingsControl.java) for implementing project-level settings control as it already handles some of them.
+It's recommended to extend from `AbstractExternalProjectSettingsControl` for implementing project-level settings control as it already handles some of them.

-Similar approach is used for providing 'import from external system' UI - implementation is expected to extend [`AbstractImportFromExternalSystemControl`](upsource:///java/idea-ui/src/com/intellij/openapi/externalSystem/service/settings/AbstractImportFromExternalSystemControl.java) and it has not linked external projects list but target external project path control:
+Similar approach is used for providing 'import from external system' UI - implementation is expected to extend `AbstractImportFromExternalSystemControl` and it has not linked external projects list but target external project path control:

 ![Import from external system](/reference_guide/img/import.png)